Table of contents

 STEP 7

-List Your Education and Credentials
+List Your Education or Training

 Your education section should include:

-- The name and location of schools you’ve attended.
+- The name and location of schools you've attended

-- Any degree(s) and academic honors or awards you’ve earned.
+- Any degree(s) and academic honors or awards you've earned

-- Relevant coursework or special projects.
+- Relevant coursework or special projects (if you don't have much experience)

 Your education section should not include:

-- Your GPA (unless it’s at least 3.5).
+- Your GPA (unless it's at least 3.5 and you recently graduated)

-- The years you attended.
+- The years you attended

-- Your graduation dates, which could introduce bias into the hiring process.
+- Your graduation dates, which could introduce bias into the hiring process

 - Mention the name and location of the university.